CheickPaul/CheickPaul/README.md

 It began as a structured preparation for graduate studies in Finance and Wealth Management.
 It is intentionally designed as a continuous process rather than a finished product.

 Financial markets evolve.
 Economic conditions shift.
 Investment frameworks adapt.
-For this reason, learning in finance must remain ongoing.
+For this reason, learning must remain ongoing.

 This repository reflects a disciplined commitment to continuous development and intellectual consistency.
 This GitHub is my way of documenting that journey, building and connecting with like minded individuals.